 I am praying for Tony, and I hope you will pray as well.
 When the vision is clear and the finances are committed, people will step forward, band together, and create waves of prevailing churches.

-20 Not his real name.
+&lt;sup>20 Not his real name.

-The days of standing on Cliff Zizz, staring into the sky and wondering why others can fly while we are grounded, are coming to an end.
+The days of standing on the cliff, staring into the sky and wondering why others can fly while we are grounded, are coming to an end.